Nikum-st/leetcode-ts-solutions/README.md

 # leetcode-ts-solutions
-This repository contains solutions to algorithmic problems from LeetCode using TypeScript.
-Each solution includes comments and examples for better understanding.
-Great for frontend interview preparation.
+This repository contains solutions to LeetCode problems implemented in TypeScript.
+The goal is to improve problem-solving skills and gain a deeper understanding of TypeScript through practical examples.
+Each solution is written clearly, with comments when necessary.